chaoss/community/templates/metric-template.md

 Question:

-Synonyms: [Known synonyms for the metric - only common synonyms - this not meant to be a definitive list]
+Synonyms: [Known synonyms for the metric - only common synonyms - this not meant to be a definitive list - comma delinated]

 ## Description
 A description of what the metric is and what it captures.